asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 **Actor System configuration**

 This is a standard Proto.Actor configuration.
-It's out of the scope for this tutorial; if you want to learn more, you should check out [Actors](../actors.md) section of Proto.Actor's documentation.
+It's out of the scope for this tutorial; if you want to learn more, you should check out the [Actors](../actors.md) section of Proto.Actor's documentation.

 **Remote configuration**

 Proto.Cluster uses Proto.Remote for transport, usually GRPC (Proto.Remote.GrpcCore).
-Again, its configuration is out of scope for this tutorial; if you want to learn more, you should check out [Remote](../remote.md) section of Proto.Actor's documentation.
+Again, its configuration is out of scope for this tutorial; if you want to learn more, you should check out the [Remote](../remote.md) section of Proto.Actor's documentation.

 **Cluster configuration**

-This is were we configure Proto.Cluster.
+This is where we configure Proto.Cluster.
 Let's explain its parameters:
 1. `clusterName` - any name will do.
-1. `clusterProvider` - a Cluster Provider is an abstraction that provides an information about currently available members (nodes) in a cluster.
+1. `clusterProvider` - a Cluster Provider is an abstraction that provides information about currently available members (nodes) in a cluster.
 Since right now our cluster only has one member, it's ok to use `TestProvider`.
-In the future we will switch to other implementations, like [Consul Provider](consul-net.md) or [Kubernetes Provider](kubernetes-provider-net.md).
+In the future, we will switch to other implementations, like [Consul Provider](consul-net.md) or [Kubernetes Provider](kubernetes-provider-net.md).
 You can read more about Cluster Providers [here](cluster-providers-net.md).
-1. `identityLookup` - an Identity Lookup is an abstration that allows a cluster to locate grains. `PartitionIdentityLookup` is generally a good choice for most cases.
+1. `identityLookup` - an Identity Lookup is an abstraction that allows a cluster to locate grains. `PartitionIdentityLookup` is generally a good choice for most cases.
 You can read more about Identity Lookup [here](identity-lookup-net.md).

 ### Cluster object